-Although the internal assessment is stage 3 (clause 5), I think it is a good idea to conduct an internal assessment at the beginning, even if it is a “lite” version, as this will quickly help you to identify areas that you will need to focus on and it supports both Stages 1 awareness and Stage 2 knowledge.
+Although the internal assessment is stage 3, I think it is a good idea to conduct an internal assessment at the beginning, even if it is a “lite” version, as this will quickly help you to identify areas that you will need to focus on and it supports both Stages 1 Awareness and Stage 2 Knowledge.

 So far you will have established an awareness of what collaborative relationships are about and collated a body of knowledge with regards to collaborative working to have developed a strategy and business case for a specific identified opportunity.

 Now you need to understand what are your current collaborative capabilities and how mature are they.
 This is important as it will help you to identify your strengths and weaknesses and set appropriate expectations with your partners.

 Stage 3 Internal Assessment